CryShana/CryBarEditor/README.md

 # CryBarEditor (for AOM Retold)
 Tool for fast and easy resource management, focused on AOMR.

-## Why?
-I wanted to make a tool for myself to make developing AOMR mods faster and more convenient.

-I couldn't achieve that with similar tools available out there, so I made my own.

 ## Features
 - **Read BAR archives**
 - Pick a **Root directory** (usually `\games` folder) for fast switching between BAR and other files